sonjaove/ML-hands-on/README.md

-# 1st project - Sanjeev Jha.
+# 1st project - Prof. Sanjeev Jha.
 - we are predicting avalnache sites in the himalyan region.
   ### What has to be done.
   - Reading and developing my own understanding of different models, and applying it to the project.